About The Ocean Foundation

 SKYY Vodka is proud to enter into a partnership with TOF to protect and conserve the ocean.

-TOF and IFAW collaborate on areas of mutual interest relating to the health, welfare and abundance of the ocean.
+TOF and IFAW collaborate on areas relating to the health, welfare and abundance of the ocean.

 The Ocean Foundation is partnering with the BOTTLE Consortium (Bio-Optimized Technologies to keep Thermoplastics out of Landfills and the Environment) to coordinate on their mutual objectives to advance the science and engineering of polymers to make …